wp-plugins/zopim-live-chat/readme.txt

 Tested up to: 3.3.1
 Stable tag: 1.2.2

-More than 50,000 businesses use Zopim to chat with customers on their websites.
-Convert your visitors into customers, and customers into fans.
-Instantly.
-Sign up for a Free Trial of our award-winning product.
+Zopim is an award winning chat solution that helps website owners to engage their visitors and convert customers into fans!

 == Description ==